-It’s not easy for finance teams to be flexible and offer the right level of visibility, when so much of their time is taken up by manual processes, paper pushing, and legacy systems.
+It’s not easy for finance teams to be flexible and offer the right level of visibility when so much of their time is taken up by manual processes, paper pushing, and legacy systems.

 Automation is transforming finance

-A recent report from Gartner, however, shows that some organizations are struggling to see the true benefit of RPA due to misaligned, siloed usage.
+A report from Gartner, however, shows some organizations are struggling to see the true benefit of RPA due to misaligned, siloed usage.
 Despite the high adoption rates for automation, many businesses are only deploying RPA in a limited capacity.

-In fact, according to AIIM, just 3% of organizations have scaled their RPA implementation.
+In fact, according to AIIM, only 3% of organizations have scaled their RPA implementation.
 Organizations are still employing huge numbers of people to do those manual tasks, instead of benefiting from a true Digital Workforce that combines the best of human creativity and flexibility with the power and depth of RPA and cognitive technology.

 How to scale RPA